borakuldeep/next-country-selector/README.md

 ## map box key
-Use your own mapbox api key if you want to run in dev mode. create next.config.js and export key like below:
+Use your own mapbox api key if you want to run in dev mode. create next.config.js in root directory and export key like below:
 ```
 module.exports = {
     env: {